giovanisleite/work-at-olist/README.md

 $ python manage.py runserver
 ```

-(If locally, replace in the url from the examples - http://giovani-work-at-olist.herokuapp.com/ for http://localhost:8000/)
+(If locally, open other terminal tab and replace in the url from the examples http://giovani-work-at-olist.herokuapp.com/ for http://localhost:8000/)

 #### Send a call start information
 ```console